Skip to Content

 • Public institutions seem to have slightly better outcomes than private institutions.
 Not only do public institutions post a marginally higher percentage of their test takers of color passing than at private institutions, but the disparity in pass rates between test takers of color and white test takers also appears to be smaller at public institutions.

-• Alternate route programs434 (not housed in traditional institutions of higher education), while more diverse than traditional institutions, also have the greatest disparities in pass rates between test takers of color and white test takers, with white test takers passing at far greater rates than test takers of color at those programs.
+• Alternate route programs (not housed in traditional institutions of higher education), while more diverse than traditional institutions, also have the greatest disparities in pass rates between test takers of color and white test takers, with white test takers passing at far greater rates than test takers of color at those programs.
 However, on average across states, test takers of color pass at similar rates whether they attend an alternate route program or a traditional institution.

-• At more selective institutions (based on admission into the institution and into the undergraduate elementary preparation program at that institution435), test takers of color pass at higher rates than those at less selective institutions, and more selective institutions have a lower disparity in pass rates between white test takers and test takers of color.
+• At more selective institutions (based on admission into the institution and into the undergraduate elementary preparation program at that institution), test takers of color pass at higher rates than those at less selective institutions, and more selective institutions have a lower disparity in pass rates between white test takers and test takers of color.
 However, importantly, there are 20 institutions with lower selectivity that have no disparity and above-average pass rates for aspiring teachers of color.

 • At the institutions with the most overall test takers in each state, test takers of color earn higher pass rates than at the institutions with the fewest test takers.
 Institutions with more test takers also have a smaller disparity in pass rates between white test takers and test takers of color.

-• At minority serving institutions,436 test takers of color pass at much lower rates than those at non-minority serving institutions.
+• At minority serving institutions, test takers of color pass at much lower rates than those at non-minority serving institutions.
 This trend holds true even when comparing among only more selective institutions or only less selective institutions.

 • Efforts to build a more diverse teacher workforce prepared to positively impact students will benefit considerably from efforts to support aspiring teachers of color in passing their licensure tests.
 Across this three-year time period, 14,000 test takers of color out of nearly 55,000 did not pass their licensure test or subtest, even after multiple attempts, and so likely never made it into the classroom.